5 Reasons You’re Feeling Medical Appointment Anxiety

 - Do something that makes you feel calm beforehand

 - Take someone else with you for support.
-This supports you in advocating for yourself and allows your loved one to learn how they can help you outside of the appointment.
 Here are other ways that your spouse or loved ones can support you and cope with their own anxiety moving forward.

 - Get there 10-15 minutes early